arduino/help-center-content/content/Hardware Support/Generic/Reset-the-flash-memory-on-STM32H747-based-devices.md

    It's now safe to reboot or disconnect your board.
    ```

 Note that resetting the flash memory will remove the PLC IDE runtime.
 To continue using PLC IDE with your device, you need to [reinstall the runtime](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license/#3-download-the-runtime).
+After seeing the completion message, if you plan to reinstall the runtime, it is recommended to put the board in bootloader mode by double-tapping the **RST** button before opening the PLC IDE.
+If you reboot or reconnect the board normally while the partitioning sketch is still loaded, it will automatically format the memory again without asking for confirmation.

 ---